Sunday, September 20, 2015

 Why give so much space to an unreadable proclamation?
 Is the black object a garter?
 No explanation and except for the portrait, little interest.

-• The guillotine, this image only:
+• For the guillotine, this image only:

 A rare work in which the crowd appears.